Lester-John/KineticSDET/README.md

 # Introduction
 TODO: This is a web automation test performed by selenium web driver.
 Java langauge was use to write this test.
 The following test will open up https://www.saucedemo.com/ and it will validate all the products and descriptions and add them to cart.
+This is a Page Object Module framework, with every product as a page.

 The API test is also under the same project performed by rest-Assured and java.
 The test will to the following and validate responses.
 - Register Weather Station